Edwin Harleston: Art career

-Starting in 1930, Harleston helped artist Aaron Douglas paint his Symbolic Negro History murals for Fisk University; these are now considered among Douglas's most important works.
-This project was completed in 1930, the year before Harleston died.
-In 1930, Harleston painted Douglas's portrait with the unfinished mural in the background, typically emphasizing the sitter's profession and character while avoiding any suggestion of the picturesque.
+In the summer of 1930, Harleston traveled to Nashville, Tennessee to help artist Aaron Douglas paint his Symbolic Negro History murals for Fisk University; these are now considered among Douglas's most important works.
+This project was completed in October 1930, seven months before Harleston died.
+While at Fisk, Harleston painted Douglas's portrait with the unfinished mural in the background, typically emphasizing the sitter's profession and character while avoiding any suggestion of the picturesque.
 This mural is vastly different from his usual painting style, which consisted of muted colors like those seen in the painting of Miss Sue Bailey with the African Shawl.
 The colors he used in the mural showcase a much more vibrant range of shade, which display his range as an artist and the way he could adjust to work with other artists.

 Harleston won a number of awards for his work, including the top prize in NAACP-sponsored contests in 1925 (A Colored Grand Army Man) and 1931 (Ouida) and the William E. Harmon Foundation's Alain Locke Prize for portrait painting, also in 1931 (The Old Servant).

 Despite this modest success, Harleston was largely excluded from the dominantly white artistic circles of the Charleston Renaissance with which his work is today associated.
 Only writer Julia Peterkin, who won a Pulitzer Prize for her writing about African-American life, appears to have visited Harleston.
 Although writer DuBose Heyward based a character on him in his novel Mamba's Daughters, it seems they never met in person.
 Racial prejudice and segregation thwarted several potential commissions and blocked a planned 1926 exhibition of his work at the Charleston Museum that had been organized by museum director Laura Bragg and promoted by the city's mayor, Thomas Porcher Stoney.

-By 1930, the funeral home business was suffering from the Great Depression.
-Harleston undertook a series of lectures at black colleges to earn money.
+By 1930, commissions were drying up and the funeral home business was suffering due to the Great Depression.
+Harleston undertook a series of lecture/demonstrations at Black colleges to earn money.

-In April 1931, Harleston's father died of pneumonia, and Harleston himself (who is said to have kissed his dying father goodbye) succumbed to the same ailment less than a month later at the age of 49.
+On April 21, 1931, Harleston's father died of pneumonia, and Harleston himself (who is said to have kissed his dying father on the lips) succumbed to the same ailment nineteen days later at the age of 49.